AOMediaCodec/av1-spec/annex.e.decoder.model.md

 #### Removal times in resource availability mode
 {:.no_count}

-In the resource availability mode, buffer_removal_time[ i ] are not signaled for the chosen operating point.
+In the resource availability mode, buffer_removal_time[ i ] is not signaled for the chosen operating point.
 In this mode, timing of the decoder model is driven by the availability of the resources in the decoder, in particular, by times when the decoding of the previous frame with show_existing_frame flag equal to 0